 We stopped in RoCo to see the 6×6 show on the way out of the church and then ran into Dan Hanley outside of Greenwood Books where this band of Eastman students was playing.
 I always get a kick out of left handed drummers because it all looks backwards to me.
 Another woman bass player and she played beautifully.
 You can almost hear her by the look on her face.

-More Jazz Fest photos can be found on the Refrigerator.
+More Jazz Fest photos can be found here.